 \section{Conclusion}

-In this paper, we discussed the gauge-invariant formulation of electromagnetic response in superconductors.
-We summarized the Feynman rules for the electromagnetic response kernel in interacting systems and proved its gauge invariance using the Ward identity.
-We developed a systematic formulation of the full photon vertices that manifestly satisfy the Ward identities.
-Using this framework, we numerically investigated the impact of vertex corrections on optical responses.
-The resulting behavior exhibits significant qualitative and quantitative changes.
-For unconventional superconductors, our full photon vertex differs from existing studies.
-We thus conclude that it is crucial to treat optical responses in superconductors in a gauge-invariant manner.
+In this paper, we presented a gauge-invariant formulation of electromagnetic responses in superconductors.
+We summarized the Feynman rules for calculating electromagnetic response kernels in interacting systems and proved their gauge invariance using Ward identities.
+We also developed a systematic method for constructing full photon vertices that explicitly satisfy the Ward identities.
+Using this framework, we numerically investigated the effects of vertex corrections on optical responses and found that they lead to significant qualitative and quantitative changes.
+In particular, for unconventional superconductors, our full photon vertices differ from those in previous studies, highlighting the importance of a fully gauge-invariant treatment of optical responses in superconductors.

-In this study, we assumed that the interactions among electrons in the microscopic Hamiltonian are not affected by the gauge field.
+In this work, we assumed that the electron-electron interactions in the microscopic Hamiltonian are unaffected by the gauge field.
 As a result, interaction terms such as pair hopping are beyond the scope of the present formulation.
 Extending the theory to include such interactions remains an important direction for future work.

 \onecolumngrid